MUS – Music

 MUS 312 History of Western Music: Pre-Classical to Present (3)

 The development of Western music from the pre-Classical era to the present day, including the Classical, Romantic, Late Romantic, and Modern eras.
 Emphasis is also placed on listening to music for form and style.
 This course provides the opportunity for students to research and present on selected topics from music of the 20th or 21st centuries.
 Completion of MUS 125 or equivalent musical preparation is strongly advised before taking this course.
-(ART, WRT)
+(ART, WRT, WOC, CTN)

 MUS 313 Music History: 1940-Present (3)